Daphnis (moon): Orbit

 The inclination and eccentricity of Daphnis's orbit are very small, but distinguishable from zero.
 Both, particularly the inclination, are significantly greater than those of Pan (the larger moonlet which forms the Encke Gap).
 Daphnis's eccentricity causes its distance from Saturn to vary by ~9 km, and its inclination causes it to move up and down by ~17 km.
-The Keeler Gap, within which Daphnis orbits, is about 42 km wide.
+The Keeler Gap in Saturn's dense A ring, within which Daphnis orbits, is about 42 km wide.

 Effect on Saturn's rings

 The waves that Daphnis induces nearby in the A ring have vertical relief (due to its orbital inclination) and cast shadows when Saturn is close to its equinox.

-Daphnis orbits within the Keeler Gap in Saturn's dense A ring.
-As it orbits, it creates gravitational ripples on the edges of the gap as ring particles are attracted toward the moon and then fall back down toward the ring.
+As it orbits, it creates gravitational ripples on the edges of the Keeler gap as ring particles are attracted toward the moon and then fall back down toward the ring.
 The waves made by the moon in the inner edge of the gap precede it in orbit, while those on the outer edge lag behind it, due to the differences in relative orbital speed.
 In a photograph taken on January 18, 2017, a tendril of ring particles can be seen to extend toward the moon; according to JPL, "this may have resulted from a moment when Daphnis drew a packet of material out of the ring, and now that packet is spreading itself out."

 Physical characteristics

 On January 18, 2017, Daphnis was photographed from a sufficiently close distance to reveal its shape.
 The moon was discovered to be an irregularly-shaped object with a mostly smooth surface, a few craters, and an equatorial ridge.
+There is also another ridge in the northern hemisphere extending roughly 90° in longitude.
+Due to its low density, Daphnis is expected to have a porosity of over 60%.

+For shepherd moons, the thickness of the equatorial ridge is expected to correlate with the orbital inclination of the moon and the thickness of the ring in which it is in.
+The small size of Daphnis means the entire surface is expected to be covered in ring particles.
+This combined with the fact that the size of the equatorial ridge is only 1% of the total volume of the moon, suggests the ridge is a reflection of density variations within the ring rather than its thickness.